muratk5n/thirdwave/en/README.md

 ---

-I worked in this domain..
-The tools, the science is nowhere near being effective, undeserving of the AI moniker (they are "preliminary weak AI" at best), and they will not get better using the current methods being deployed today.
+The tools, the science of this domain is nowhere near being effective, undeserving of the AI moniker (they are "preliminary weak AI" at best), and they will not get better using the current methods being deployed today.

 "Facebook claims it uses AI to identify and remove posts containing hate speech and violence, but the technology doesn't really work,